The Johnstown Flood (1989 film)

 The Johnstown Flood is a 1989 American short documentary film directed by Charles Guggenheim about the Johnstown Flood.
-David McCullough, author of the 1968 book, The Johnstown Flood, hosted the film.

 An expanded version of the film aired on the television series American Experience in 1991.

+Plot

+The film tells the story of the flooding of the blue collar industrial city known as Johnstown, Pennsylvania and the 2,000 residents who lived there caused by heavy rains on the neglected South Fork Dam owned by wealthy industrialists from Pittsburgh who used it as apleasure lake for their families.